Three Cheese Quiche

 Sharing is caring!

-Most people keep a few eggs in the refrigerator.
-And currently it is egg season.
-(Yes, there is a “season” for eggs, just like for fruits and vegetables.
+Do you know why eggs are more popular in the spring?
+There is a “season” for eggs, just like for fruits and vegetables.
 Chickens tend to lay more in early spring.
-That’s why there are so many deviled egg served at Easter.)
+That’s why there are so many deviled eggs served at Easter.

 Affiliate Disclosure: Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, see my disclosures page.)